gottacatchenall/dissertation_prospectus/tex/prospectus.md

-And out of this, you get a field that, at least in is infancy, was fairly described as "a mess".

-Why is simulation useful as a tool for building process models of complex systems?

-	- directly incorporate stochasticity
-	- modularity, each scale can have as much internal detail as you want

-Describe how simulation models can be used for complex phenomena.
-Describe a model of metacommunity dynamics based around @poisot_2014 and @velland_2010.

-Describe the software I'm going to build.

-Simulation has two parts:
+Simulation models have generally upended the methods of science across all disciplines because they enable us to explore the "proper domain of explanation of each abstraction" with more care, and often less required expertise, than the tools of analytical math.
+We can directly incorporate stochastic behavior into our models, and the modular nature of software means any conceptual object used in a simulation model can be represented in as much fidelity as the author chooses.
+One can implement the LV model (without any in-depth knowledge of how to solve differential equations, in fact) in 30 lines of code, or create the most convoluted individual-based community model imaginable--it then becomes within the author's purview to define the "proper domain of explanation of each abstraction".

+Using simulation models, we contest, we can now explore the complex processes that produce the astounding biodiversity we see on Earth in far more detail, and with greater respect toward their complexity.
+Further, these tools have potential as we attempt to understand the dramatic influence humans have our planet and the life to which it is a unique home.
+Simulation models have long been used for forecasting and inference in complex systems.
+One does not struggle to list fields where simulation models are a ubiquitous tool of the trade--climate science, meteorology, epidemiology, etc. Ecology has much to gain in adopting these methods as regular.
+There are certainly challenges in this domain--how do we find a bridge between complex simulation models and data?
+How do we validate that these simulation models 'work', in that they accurately represent the ecological process they are meant to model?
+Answering these questions is not simple and some approaches will be discussed further in the next section.

- - virtual laboratory (@volker_grimm_ibm), to experiment with systems that do not fit into the spatial/temporal scale that can be done in real life
+The primary goal of this prospectus is to outline the need for simulation models in biodiversity science, both for the purposes of answering "purely" scientific questions, but also for forecasting and management in real ecological systems.
+Most published studies which incorporate simulation tend to fall into one of two categories: the first being where the simulation model is used as a "virtual laboratory" (@volker_grimm_ibm) to experiment with systems that do not fit into the spatial/temporal scale that can be done in real life, the second being for the application of a simulation model to a real systmem.

 - parameters come from a set of values that the researcher think is interesting

  - inference/testing real systems
    - parameter estimating is essential part of this

-Simulation models have long been used for forecasting and inference in complex systems.
-One does not struggle to list fields where simulation models are a ubiquitous tool of the trade--climate science, meteorology, epidemiology, etc. Ecology has much to gain in adopting these methods as regular.
+Describe a model of metacommunity dynamics based around @poisot_2014 and @velland_2010.

+Describe the software I'm going to build.

 Goal of dissertation is to build simulation models that can be used for ABC in real systems and also for the virtual lab stuff.